testable/node-script-utils/README.md

 var results = require('testable-utils').results;

 results().counter('slowRequests', 1, 'requests');
+results().counter({ namespace: 'User', name: 'fastRequests', val: 2, units: 'requests' });
 ```

 #### Timing

 `results([resource], [url]).timing(name, timing, [units])`
+`results([resource], [url]).timing(options)`

 Capture a timing.
+Namespace defaults to `User`.
 Units defaults to `ms`.
 Resource and url default to blank and are included with the "overall results".
 Testable will calculate various aggergations like min, max, average, standard deviation, and the percentiles defined in your test configuration.

 For example: